ARMmbed/BLEIntros/Docs/Introduction/BLEInDepth.md

 More information about UUID assignments is available in our [service creation samples](../Advanced/Overview.md).

-##Profiles, Services and Characteristics - a Summary
+##Profiles, services and characteristics - a summary

 The full breakdown for a profile is, therefore: one or more services, each containing zero or more characteristic, with zero or more descriptors for every characteristic: